junyuecao/AndroidScreenRecordAndCrop/README.md

 This project is to demonstrate how to record the screen using MediaProjectionManager and using OpenGL ES to crop the video footage.

-Some of the source code is from https://github.com/google/grafika

 1. Grant all permissions
 2. Click 'Start' button